simaosamouco/WhosAGoodBoy_App/README.md

 This approach promotes cleaner and more maintainable code.
 It also takes into consideration the benefits it offers in a team environment.
 Utilizing View Code enhances code review processes and simplifies the resolving merge conflicts.

+## Getting Started
+To explore the App, follow these steps:

+ - Clone the repository to your local machine.
+ - Open the **.xcworkspace** file in Xcode.
+ - Run the app on the desired simulator or device.